CodingComrade/hockeyTournament/readMe.md

 I learned that there is almost always a way to futher automate and optimize something and that hard coding is almost never the answer to a problem.
 I originally received the data from an excel spreadsheet.
 Rather than enter data into my database manually, I found a way to transfer the data from excel over to MySql which helped me avoid hard coding the data.

 Also, I will never again say "Lets do one more thing and then the project is done."
 Projects are never done.
-There is always a weird issue to deal with or an imporovement that can be made.
+There is always a weird issue to deal with or an improvement that can be made.
 Projects, like the void, are endless.
 There is no escape.